-The Transparency of Remuneration Act (EntgTranspG) came into force on July 6, 2017 to counteract wage differences between women and men doing the same or equivalent work.
-The legislation promotes disclosure of company remuneration systems and prescribes an individual right to information regarding in-house remuneration structures for staff at enterprises with more than 200 employees.
-The right to information can be asserted for the first time by employees at MLP Finanzberatung SE from January 6, 2018.
+The Transparency of Pay Act (EntgTranspG) came into force on July 6, 2017 to counteract wage differences between women and men doing the same or equivalent work.
+The legislation promotes disclosure of company compensation systems and prescribes an individual right to information regarding in-house pay structures for staff at enterprises with more than 200 employees.

-Equal pay for women and men doing the same or equivalent work as per the German Transparency of Remuneration Act (EntgTranspG)
+Equal pay for women and men doing the same or equivalent work as per the German Transparency of Pay Act (EntgTranspG)

-A "remuneration system" works agreement, which applies to MLP SE, MLP Banking AG and MLP Finanzberatung SE, was concluded in December 2015 as the basis for establishing improved remuneration transparency at MLP.
-This agreement was then used to assess and subsequently assign each job type to a salary range.
-The awarding of salaries for new recruitments is based on this assignment, which also forms the basis for salary adjustments together with the concepts of professional experience and performance.
-Private employers that generally have more than 500 employees are called upon to use operational audit procedures to regularly review the application of their remuneration systems and the various remuneration components paid for compliance with the equal pay requirement in the meaning of this legislation.
-MLP has decided to perform these audits for MLP SE, MLP Banking AG and MLP Finanzberatung SE.
+A "pay system" works agreement was concluded in December 2015 as the basis for establishing improved transparency of pay at MLP.
+This works agreement applies to MLP SE, MLP Banking AG, as well as MLP Finanzberatung SE in the version dated July 2, 2019.
+Each job type is assessed independently of the incumbent, i.e. in a gender-neutral way, and then assigned to a salary range.
+The salary benchmark is then based on this assignment when hiring new staff and redeploying existing staff.
+Private employers that generally have more than 500 employees are called upon to use operational audit procedures to regularly review the application of their pay systems and the various remuneration components paid for compliance with the equal pay requirement in the meaning of this legislation.
+MLP has decided to perform these audits for MLP SE, MLP Banking AG and MLP Finanzberatung SE in 2018.

-For the first time in 2018 a report on the current status and the provisions determined to establish equal pay and equality will be included with the management report as an appendix and also published in the Federal Gazette (Bundesanzeiger).
+A report on the current status and the provisions determined to establish equal pay and equality will be included with the management report as an appendix and also published in the Federal Gazette (Bundesanzeiger).